praetorian-inc/highlight/README.md

 ## Installation

+**make install**

-Compile and run.
-It's designed to be self contained and not need additional libraries.
+It will install into /usr/local/bin and it's designed to be self contained without additional libraries.
 It's been tested on Mac and a couple variants of Unix.

 ## Help
 ```